mgifford/drupal-security/src/foreword.rst

 site.
 It was initially written for the Government of Canada, but it is equally applicable to other organizations.

-Drupal is a popular, open source content management system (CMS).
+Drupal is a popular, open source Content Management System (CMS).
 It has a strong security model, but like any application, requires adherence to best practices.
 Furthermore, Drupal is only one piece of the software that is required to run your site, and one needs to consider the security of the entire